 After each day's racing the crew that heads the second divsion will automatically join the first on the following day, bring the total in that divsion to nine on the final day.
 The same system of promotion will be applied in the lower divisions except that they will remain constant at six crews.
 The final divsion, however, having now two crews, will be absorbed into division VII on the third day.

-To see the three leading crews in the first division of Torpuds racing side by side up the barges must have been most gratifyin to those who had planned th new style races, which were started at Oxford yesterday.
-Under the old system it would certainly have tkane two nights' racing to place these crews in order of merit.
-Yesterday it seemed to have been achieved in one step, though it may be, of course, that Christ Church will pass St. Edmund Hall to-night.The article also includes a photo, taken from Long Bridges, captioned
+To see the three leading crews in the first division of Torpids racing side by side up the barges must have been most gratifying to those who had planned the new style races, which were started at Oxford yesterday.
+Under the old system it would certainly have taken two nights' racing to place these crews in their order of merit.
+Yesterday it seemed to have been achieved in one step, though it may be, of course, that Christ Church will pass St. Edmund Hall to-night.

 There was a considerable muddle in division five.
-St John's II passed St. Edmund Hall II at the top of the Green Bank, and at the same moment Oriel II bumped St. Edmund Hall II.
+St. John's II passed St. Edmund Hall II at the top of the Green Bank, and at the same moment Oriel II bumped St. Edmund Hall II.
 The two boats slewed across the river, and immediately Christ Church II bumped Queen's II.

 On the third day of the Torpids at Oxford, Christ Church yesterday held their place at the head of the river, but it did not seem that St. Edmund Hall were trying seriously to displace them.
 This may have been sound tactics, because to-day, for their final effort, St. Edmund Hall will again be on the Berkshire station.
 If St. Edmund Hall had gone head yesterday, Christ Church would have had that important station to-day.

 After the last race the chief umpire, Mr. P. Barton of Magdalen, said it had been decided to alter the position of the buoy at the top of the Gut.
 This should have the effect of reducing the advantage which undoubtedly has existed on the Berkshire station.
 If it does have that effect St. Edmund Hall may regret that they did not give Christ Church a harder race yesterday.

-The successful conclusion of the Torpid races at oxford should not pass without tribute to those primarily responsible for evolving the new method of racing [...]
-The question now, of cours, is what will happen next, and, in particular, whether the new system will be applied to Eights [...]
+Since there is always opposition to progress — or perhaps it would be more objective to call it change — voices will certainly be raised in defence of the traditional Eights Week bumping races.
 High on the list of arguments against the new bumping and overtaking system will be the unfairness of the stations, and, specifically, the advantage of the Berkshire over the centre station, which was clearly demonstrated last week.
 Probably this would be less serious in June, and it might be further reduced when experience has shown where best to place the buoys.
 But there will certainly be some unfairness.

 St. Edmund Hall's tactics in delaying their challenge to Christ Church at the head of the river till the last day were fully justified.
 Rowing on the Berkshire station St. Edmund Hall were their distance behind Christ Church coming out of the Gut, but along the Green Bank they began to close the gap.
-At the University Boat House theu were just overlapping and rowing betterm they were nearly level at the New Cut, to draw away and win by a length.
+At the University Boat House they were just overlapping and rowing better, they were nearly level at the New Cut, to draw away and win by a length.
 If St. Edmund Hall had gone Head on Friday and given Christ Church the chance to challenge for the Berkshire station on Saturday things might have been different.